Uterine Fibroid Embolization

 Following your UFE procedure, you can anticipate a gradual improvement in your well-being each day.
 Typically, fibroid symptoms begin to diminish within the initial three months post-procedure.
 It is important to note that your subsequent menstrual cycles might be heavier than usual during this period.
 Additionally, some women may pass fibroid tissue within this three-month timeframe.

 The majority of women experience a smooth recovery from UFE, with the ability to resume their regular activities within a week to 10 days.
-Approximately 85-90% of women who undergo UFE find relief from their symptoms, accompanied by measurable shrinkage of their fibroids.
-Following the procedure, you will have a follow-up appointment with your doctor, which may include additional ultrasound or MRI scans to monitor the healing progress.
+Approximately 85–90% of women who undergo UFE find relief from their symptoms, accompanied by measurable shrinkage of their fibroids.
+After the procedure, you will have a follow-up appointment with your doctor, which may include additional ultrasound or MRI scans to monitor your healing progress.